Replicated tables

 General information

 Replicated dynamic tables are a type of tables in YTsaurus that does not store a full set of written data, but is a replication queue.
-As the data is successfully written to replica tables of the current dynamic table, the data from the original table is deleted.
+As the data is successfully written to replicas, it is gradually deleted from the replicated dynamic table.

 Copies (replicas) of a replicated table can be located both on the same cluster as the source table (intra-cluster replication) and on other clusters often located in different DCs (inter-cluster replication).
 Replication between dynamic tables enables you to have multiple copies of the same table in independent clusters and organize automatic data replication between them.